jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 *Yocto* enables building *read-only* systems very easy, reducing the risk of SD card corruption.

-I am using the Yocto `meta-raspberrypi` layer which has kernel and bootloader recipes for both the `BCM2836` quad-core [RPi 2][rpi2-b] and `BCM2835` single-core *RPi* boards such as the [Raspberry Pi Compute Module][rpi-compute].
+I am still using the Yocto `meta-raspberrypi` layer, but have updated recipes for the Linux kernel, bootloader and some userland components.
+Eventually I plan to move away from using `meta-raspberry` altogether since they tend to lag behind the latest RPi developments.

-The [meta-rpi][meta-rpi] layer is using a slightly more updated kernel then the upstream Yocto `meta-raspberrypi` layer.
+I've tested [RPi3][rpi3-b], [RPi2][rpi2-b], RPi original B and [RPi compute modules][rpi-compute] and all appear to be working fine.
+I just received the *RPi3* and haven't done much with it yet.

+I have two different *RPi compute* boards, the original from Raspberry Pi foundation and another from [Gumstix][gumstix-pi-compute].
+Both are easily flashed and boot okay, but I haven't done much else with them.
+Waiting on some downtime...

 ### Downloads

-If you would like to test drive the type of system that gets built, you can download an example for the *RPi 2* image [here][downloads].
+If you would like to test drive the type of system that gets built, you can download an example for the *RPi 2/3* image [here][downloads].

 Instructions for installing onto an SD card are in the [README][readme].